dmd-program/dmd-100/topics/narrative.md

 #Narrative

 ## Why stories?
 In the talk, [The storytelling animal: Jonathan Gottschall at TEDxFurmanU](https://www.youtube.com/watch?v=Vhd0XdedLpY), Jonathan Gottschall tells about the pervasive role stories play in the human experience.
-Storytelling is how humans organize reality.
+Storytelling is how humans organize reality and are able to communicate and interpret meaning.
 As a designer, you are organizing reality for the people around you.
+This is why storytelling is of such high importance.

 ## Story and Design